make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [xgustavoh](https://github.com/xgustavoh) for contributing support for NovaDigital 4-way switches, and single switch which was merged with the Somgom switch.
 - [cramer52](https://github.com/cramer52) for contributing support for Galaxy Projectors.
 - [kajapa](https://github.com/kajapa) for contributing support for Proscenic A8 air purifiers.
+- [Pagi13](https://github.com/Pagi13) for assisting with support for DTS238-7 smart meters.